Archaeologists Make The Surprising Discovery Of The 4,800-Year-Old ‘Lost’ City Of Mardaman Hidden In Iraq

 In the face of such brazen enemy attacks, it should come as no surprise that residents of the city sought to keep these cuneiform tablets safe by wrapping the pottery they were discovered in with clay.

-In fact, Pfälzner believes that they “may have been hidden this way shortly after the surrounding building had been destroyed.
+In fact, Pfalzner believes that they “may have been hidden this way shortly after the surrounding building had been destroyed.
 Perhaps the information the tablets contain was meant to be protected and preserved for posterity.”

 3250-Year-Old Tablets Reveal Location Of The Ancient City Of Mardaman https://t.co/yaHKx92GlI pic.twitter.com/MsLHVw9vEG